 Peter and his wife live an active life and enjoy walking, attending sporting events and travelling.

-Julie joined Mercy Community Services as General Manager Aged Care Services in 2014.
-In this role, Julie is responsible for leading Aged Care Services aligned with the mission, vision and values of MCS and that demonstrate industry best practice.
+Julie joined Mercy Community Services as General Manager - Aged Care Services in 2014.
+In her current role as General Manager - Retirement Living and Aged Care Services, Julie is responsible for leading retirement living, allied health and aged care services aligned with the mission, vision and values of MCS and that demonstrate industry best practice.

-Julie brought more than 20 years’ experience to our executive team across the aged care and healthcare sectors.
-Julie has worked in a number of senior operational and corporate roles including change management, information technology, education and business strategy and her experience is of great value to our organisation.
-More recently she managed her own consultancy business providing advice and leadership to a range of organisations.
+Julie has significant experience across the aged care and healthcare sectors.
+She has worked in a number of senior operational and corporate roles including change management, information technology, education and business strategy.
+She has also managed her own consultancy business providing advice and leadership to a range of organisations.

-In her time at Mercy Community Services, Julie has led the aged care team through its successful triennial residential accreditations, the completion of the new Mary Damian Centre aged care home including relocation of residents from Wooloowin to Nudgee, and implemented a sustainable financial and staffing model for community and residential services.
-Julie is committed to ensuring our organisation’s values including acceptance, dignity and empowerment are central to the aged care services we deliver.
+In her time at Mercy Community Services, Julie has led the aged care team through its successful triennial residential accreditations, the completion of the new Mary Damian Centre aged care home including relocation of residents from Wooloowin to Nudgee, and the implementation of a sustainable financial and staffing model for community and residential services.
+Julie is committed to ensuring our organisation’s values including acceptance, dignity and empowerment are central to the services we deliver.

-Julie is focussed on communicating a clear strategic direction that ensures integration and development of a diverse range of aged care services.
+Julie is focussed on communicating a clear strategic direction that ensures integration and development of a diverse range of retirement, allied health and aged care services.

 In addition to her Registered Nurse qualifications, Julie holds a Bachelor of Education and Masters of Business Administration from RMIT.